 - Uncontrolled bleeding

 If your life is in immediate danger, call 911.
 If you need to see a doctor right away, contact your PCP to make an appointment.
 If your doctor is unable to see you, or the office is not open, Urgent Care is an excellent option.
-If you need help finding an Urgent Care in our network, call our Customer Care Center.

-If you’re not sure whether to go to Urgent Care or the Emergency Room, just ask yourself these questions:
+If you're still not sure whether to go to Urgent Care or the Emergency Room, just ask yourself these questions:

 - Is this something my PCP can take care of in his/her office?

 - If yes - call your PCP to schedule an appointment or visit an Urgent Care if your PCP office is not open.